-- o PROBUPHINE sticks out of the skin or comes out by itself - You have bleeding or symptoms of infection at the site after insertion or removal, including excessive or worsening itching, pain, irritation, redness, or swelling - o You have numbness or weakness in your arm after the insertion or removal procedure - o You have weakness or numbness in your arm, or shortness of breath - Because of the risk of complications of, migration, protrusion, expulsion and nerve injury with insertion and removal of PROBUPHINE, it is only available through a restricted program called the PROBUPHINE REMS Program. - o PROBUPHINE is not available in retail pharmacies. - o PROBUPHINE must be inserted or removed only in the facility of the certified prescriber. - Implants may be difficult to locate if inserted too deeply, if you manipulate them, or if you gain significant weight after insertion.
-Your healthcare provider may do special procedures or tests, or refer you to a surgical specialist to remove the implants if they are difficult to locate. - In an emergency, have family members tell the emergency medical staff that you are physically dependent on an opioid and are being treated with PROBUPHINE. - The medicine in PROBUPHINE can cause serious and life-threatening problems, especially if you take or use certain other medicines or drugs.
-Call your healthcare provider right away or get emergency help if you: - Feel faint or dizzy - o Have mental changes such as confusion - Have slower breathing than you normally have - Have severe sleepiness - o Have blurred vision - Have problems with coordination

-- Have slurred speech
+- o PROBUPHINE sticks out of the skin or comes out by itself - You have bleeding or symptoms of infection at the site after insertion or removal, including excessive or worsening itching, pain, irritation, redness, or swelling - o You have numbness or weakness in your arm after the insertion or removal procedure - \circ $\;$ You have weakness or numbness in your arm, or shortness of breath - Because of the risk of complications of, migration, protrusion, expulsion and nerve injury with insertion and removal of PROBUPHINE, it is only available through a restricted program called the PROBUPHINE REMS Program. - o PROBUPHINE is not available in retail pharmacies. - o PROBUPHINE must be inserted or removed only in the facility of the certified prescriber. - Implants may be difficult to locate if inserted too deeply, if you manipulate them, or if you gain significant weight after insertion.
+Your healthcare provider may do special procedures or tests, or refer you to a surgical specialist to remove the implants if they are difficult to locate. - In an emergency, have family members tell the emergency medical staff that you are physically dependent on an opioid and are being treated with PROBUPHINE. - PROBUPHINE contains a medicine called buprenorphine.
+Buprenorphine is an opioid that can cause serious and life-threatening breathing problems, especially if you take or use certain other medicines or drugs.
+Call your healthcare provider right away or get emergency help if you: - o Feel faint or dizzy - Have mental changes such as confusion - o Have slower breathing than you normally have - Have severe sleepiness - Have blurred vision - Have problems with coordination - Have slurred speech

-- Cannot think well or clearly
+- o Cannot think well or clearly

 - Have a high body temperature

 - Have slowed reflexes

-- Feel agitated
+- o Feel agitated

-- Have stiff muscles
+- o Have stiff muscles

-- Have trouble walking
+- o Have trouble walking